xujintao/testgin/README.md

 testgin is a gin based server.
 ## Quick start
-1.Prepare a json config file
+1. Prepare a json config file
 ```json
 {
     "db":{